 “Look up!” – it’s simple, but superb advice whether you’re walking down your local high street or exploring somewhere completely new.
 By adopting a slightly different perspective you’ll see so much more of the world than a passing glance can reveal.
-This was one of the techniques I was encouraged to use during a Instagram walk with Britmums to capture some of the hidden views of London’s South Bank.
+This was one of the techniques I was encouraged to use during an organised walk to capture some of the hidden views of London’s South Bank.

 An eye-opening walk along London’s South Bank